 "I've been on a bit of a cleanout," she told the hosts.
 "Basically during quarantine, I was drinking seven nights a week and making pasta and eating bread.
 Like I went totally off the rails.
 I mean, who drinks multiple drinks seven nights a week?
 That's not healthy."

 Of course, drinking is personal: Two drinks a night may be no big deal for some but can feel problematic for others.
 And like Paltrow, many found that their consumption was perhaps worsened by the isolation (and boredom, and constant despair) in the early days of lockdown.
-According to Nielsen, liquor sales outside of bars and restaurants across the U.S. rose about 24% during quarantine in 2020.

 That said, Paltrow seemed to indicate that she's beyond her 14-drinks-a-week habit, and in fact, offered up tips on how to make her most signature cocktail.
 It includes — wait for it — quinoa whiskey, because of course, it does.
 When asked by Bateman whether her nightly drinks consisted of wine or something harder, she noted that she loved whiskey and shared her recipe for the cocktail she named after her grandfather Buster Paltrow, "because he liked whiskey sours."